thanos-io/thanos/tutorials/katacoda/thanos/8-prom-operator-demo/step1.md

 This quick demo will show you quickly how to deploy Prometheuses with Thanos with seamless HA support.

+TODO: Probably split it each section to each step...

 ## It would be nice to just have Prometheus type, right?

 ```